splvm/spring_cka_d_meetup/README.md

 https://zoom.us/j/92517386662?pwd=eVVxQjZvbzgvbE5uS2ZRbWxOaDZSUT09

 ### Annoucement 📢
+- **05/05/2023** We are super glad to share that Ruihua Fang will give a talk on CNI on 05/06/2023 :calendar:.
+Please join us to learn more about CNI.
 - **04/29/2023** Meetup is cancelled today.
 We will resume next week.
 If you have any questions on the previous labs, please feel free to join the Zoom meeting for a chat.
 - **04/15/2023** :loudspeaker: Mossaka will give two talks in KubeCon EU on WebAssembly.
 Here are the details:
   - [WASI and the Cloud, April 18th 10:50-11:15 CEST](https://sched.co/1Jngf)